 Eyeson's API enables developers to create completely custom text box overlays for video call layouts.
 In this article, we'll show you how to create the most glorious custom text boxes mankind has ever witnessed.

-Before we jump into the good stuff, it's essential to let you know that you have some choices here.
-You can either stick with the standard video call layout, or if you're feeling a bit adventurous, you can create your very own one using our blog articles as your guide.
+Before we get into the good stuff, it's important to let you know that you have some choices.
+You can either stick with the standard video call layout or if you're feeling a bit adventurous, you can create your very own one using our blog articles as your guide.
 If you want to learn more about this creative process, we've got some great articles waiting for you over on our Tech Blog.

 Don't forget to stay in the loop and dive into our documentation.
 This will be your secret weapon to make the most out of what we have to offer.